Your About Us page is one of the most important pages on your website.

 If you know who you are and your goal for your site, the About Us page should come naturally.

-However, if you’re looking for some inspiration, you can always check out these 25 examples of creative and engaging About Us pages.
+However, if you’re looking for some inspiration, you can always check out the following 25 awesome examples of About Us pages.

-These excellent examples will help you build a personal and engaging website journey.
+These examples will help you build a personal and engaging website journey.

 ToyFight is an award-winning creative design agency.